 Maps: Available online from King County Parks

-Trailhead directions: From the junction of SR 164 and SR 410 in Enumclaw, continue east on SR 410 for 0.8 mile to 284th Ave SE.
+Trailhead directions: From the junction of SR 164 and SR 410 in Enumclaw, continue east on SR 410 for 0.8 miles to 284th Ave SE.
 Turn right here and proceed for 1.5 miles.
-Then turn right onto SE 472nd Street and continue 0.5 mile to trailhead on your left.
+Then turn right onto SE 472nd Street and continue 0.5 miles to trailhead on your left.

 Privy at Trailhead.

 – Craig Romano, is an author of more than a dozen hiking guidebooks including 100 Classic Hikes Washington (Mountaineers Books)

 |Cal Magnusson Trailhead: N47 10.716 W121 58.424|